gianniskatsa/Reactive-Streams-Mongo-demo/README.md

 # Spring Boot Reactive and Mongo Db Demo

-A simple demo project that uses spring boot webflux reactive and Mongo db to provide with reactive stream crud operations.
+A simple demo project that uses Spring Boot, Webflux reactive streams and Mongo db to provide with reactive stream crud operations.

 ### The project has one endpoint to get data and save them in the db /api/{cityId}/{pagesize}.

 We use the UK government api for food and safety.